SDA 2024 Conference - Parallel Play

 How does collective creativity impact your practice?
 How do you draw inspiration from your creative community?
 SDA’s 2024 online conference, Parallel Play, builds a collective space to delve into the intersection of individual artistic vision and group creativity.
 Join fellow makers in exploring how cross-disciplinary interactions, interpretations and discoveries generate new ways of thinking.
 Parallel Play includes presentations from featured speakers Ruth E. Carter and Nnenna Okore, as well as more than 15 hours of programming spread across an entire week.

-Parallel Play includes presentations from featured speakers Ruth E. Carter and Nnenna Okore, as well as more than 15 hours of programming spread across an entire week.
+Parallel Play included presentations from featured speakers Ruth E. Carter and Nnenna Okore, as well as more than 15 hours of programming spread across an entire week.

 Ruth E. Carter